- 1 Why do I need to deregister when leaving Germany?

 However, it is also possible to do it after you have left.
 Based on the German “registration law” you need to deregister 7 days before and the latest 14 days after you have left the country – see details here – Bundesmeldegesetz (BMG) § 17 Abmeldung.

-If you forget to deregister and pass the 14 days after your official move-out date, you can potentially get a fine, however, this is rather unlikely1Having completed the deregistration for hundreds of clients, a fine was never imposed.
+If you forget to deregister and pass the 14 days after your official move-out date, you can potentially get a fine, however, this is rather unlikely1Speaking from our experience as a service provider, who has completed the deregistration for hundreds of clients, a fine was never imposed.
 However, unfortunately, this is not a guarantee.
-Find even more details about this topic here.
+Find more details about this topic here.

 Why do I need a deregistration confirmation (Abmeldebestätigung)?